 The graduation rate as reported on the Dashboard or Dataquest includes all TCSOS programs.
+For 2021/22, the five-year graduation rate for TCSOS was 52.6%.
 For 2020/21, no data is available due to low numbers of students.
 For 2019/20, the five-year cohort graduation rate for TCSOS was 35.3%.
 Due to the small number of enrolled students, graduation rates are not regularly reported for TLC and GREC on the Dashboard.
-The number of students earning diplomas from TCSOS Alternative Education programs has been: In 2017/18, TCSOS had 5 graduates; in 2018/19, over 10 graduates; in 2019/20, 6 graduates, in 2020/21, 8 graduates. and in 2021/22, 9 graduates to date.
-In 2019/20 and 2020/21, there were no dropouts from TLC or GREC in middle school or high school.
-0 of the 47 students who exited from GREC during the 2021-22 school year did not earn a diploma or re-enroll in an education program.
+The number of students earning diplomas from TCSOS Alternative Education programs has been: In 2017/18, TCSOS had 5 graduates; in 2018/19, over 10 graduates; in 2019/20, 6 graduates, in 2020/21, 8 graduates; in 2021/22, 9 graduates; and in 2022/23, 10 graduates to date.

 TCSOS Adult Education programs also offer GED preparation and coursework for adult students to earn diplomas, and students exiting TCSOS high school programs who are 18 years of age and have not yet earned a diploma are referred to Adult Education.